Dr Ida Telalbasic

 • Programme Director, Institute for Creative Futures

-Dr Ida Telalbasic is a Lecturer (Assistant Professor) and Programme Director for the MSc Service Design Innovation programme.
-She specialises in service design innovation and strategy, as well as, exploring the value of design-driven entrepreneurship.
+Dr Ida Telalbasic is a Senior Lecturer (Associate Professor) and Program Director for the MSc Service Design Innovation.
+She specializes in service design innovation and strategy, as well as, exploring the value of design-driven entrepreneurship.

 Profile

-Ida’s research lies at the intersection between service design innovation, design-driven entrepreneurship and social innovation practices.
-She is passionate about the role of service design in enabling, activating, and sustaining entrepreneurial activities towards social innovation.
-In particular, her research looks at the process of adopting user-centred methodologies within service ecosystems for entrepreneurship.
-Furthermore, she is exploring how service design tools, methods and approaches contribute towards resilient strategies in times of socio-economic transformation.
+Ida’s research lies at the intersection between service design innovation, design-driven entrepreneurship and social change.
+She is passionate about the role of service design in enabling, activating, and sustaining entrepreneurial activities towards social innovation and sustainability.
+Her research focuses on user-centred methodologies within service ecosystems for entrepreneurship, exploring how service design tools, methods and approaches contribute towards resilient strategies, especially in times of socio-economic transformation.
+Her current research examines strategies used by innovative regenerative ventures to navigate entrepreneurial ecosystems, as well as identifying challenges and opportunities for developing regenerative service ecosystems.

-Ida is a Fellow of Academy for Higher Education and a visiting lecturer at Central Saint Martin’s College of Art and Design (MA Innovation Management) and a teaching assistant for MBA in Designing Better Futures at Saïd Business School, Oxford University.
+Ida is a Fellow of Academy for Higher Education and a visiting lecturer at Central Saint Martin’s College of Art and Design (MA Innovation Management).

 Academic background